EtomicBomb/distributed-systems-final-project/README.md

 ## `mockStudents/list[]`

-lists the codes of all of the students studentTokens.
+lists the codes of all of the students `studentTokens`.

 ## `mockStudents/detail[studentToken]`